Guslarz/lsm_nvm/README_leveldb.md

    exception than the rule.

 2. **Stable API**.
 We strive very hard to maintain a stable API.
-Changes that require changes for projects using leveldb _might_ be rejected without sufficient benefit to the project.
+Changes that require changes for projects using novelsm _might_ be rejected without sufficient benefit to the project.

 3. **Tests**: All changes must be accompanied by a new (or changed) test, or